secretfader/secretfader/README.md

 ## Greetings, I'm Nicholas. :wave:

-I'm a Director of Information Security, educator, conference speaker, athlete, and event organizer currently living near Denver, Colorado.
+I'm a senior technologist, educator, conference speaker, athlete, and event organizer currently living near Denver, Colorado.

 I work with Rust, Substrate, TypeScript, Elixir, JavaScript, GraphQL, Kubernetes, Ethereum, private blockchain frameworks, and a whole host of other tools to build reliable, elegant software and products that users love.
-I am currently serving as Director of Information Security and DevOps at [Nodle](https://github.com/NodleCode), the eco-friendly [Decentralized Physical Infrastructure Network (DePIN)](https://messari.io/report/the-depin-sector-map) powered by Polkadot.
+I'm most proud of my work as [Director of Information Security for the Polkadot Network's 11th Parachain](https://resume.secretfader.com).

 ### Professional Interests :briefcase: